 We provide healthcare, education and support services for those at-risk for diabetes and living with diabetes and their families.
 Any individual diagnosed with diabetes is automatically eligible to be a part of North Country HealthCare’s diabetes collaborative and diabetes care program.

-Diabetes occurs when a person has too much glucose (or sugar) in their bloodstream and not enough insulin to bring the amount of sugar down to a healthy level for their body.
+Diabetes occurs when a person has too much glucose (or sugar) in their bloodstream and not enough insulin to bring the blood sugar down to a level that is healthy for their body.
+Too much sugar in the blood can lead to complications such as blindness, kidney failure, nerve damage in the feet, heart attack and stroke.

 There are four types of diabetes:

 Diabetes education and self-management empowers a person to take control of their diabetes care and needs.
-We provide education, group classes, support groups and curriculum to give patients the tools they need to achieve health and wellness while managing diabetes.
+We provide one-on-one education, group classes, and support groups to give people the tools they need to achieve health and wellness while managing diabetes.

 We provide all the services recommended in the American Diabetes Association’s Standards of Care, including: